Arthritis of the Wrist and Hand

-Arthritis is a disease of the various tissues inside joints.
-A joint is the point at which two or more bones meet.
+Arthritis is a disease of the various tissues inside the joints.
+A joint is a point at which two or more bones meet.
 Arthritis can occur as a result of acute (short-term) or chronic (long-term) inflammation (irritation and swelling) in a joint and its surrounding soft tissues.
 It can also occur after trauma to the joint (such as a broken finger) or possibly from genetic (inherited) and environmental causes.

 With arthritis, joints continue to worsen as the cartilage wears down.
 (Cartilage is the smooth “cushioning” tissue that lines joints.)
-This weardown of cartilage causes changes in the structure that can be seen on X-rays.
+This wear-down of cartilage causes changes in the structure that can be seen on X-rays.
 The surrounding soft tissues may also get weaker.
 (Soft tissues are the tendons, ligaments, muscles, and synovial membranes that connect, support, or surround the joint.)